benknight/resume/readme.md

 Objective
 ----------

-To gain a full-time position with a company that is passionately product-focused and better enables people to explore and connect with the real world.
-To work with designers & developers who challenge me to push the web platform to its limits.
+To work with people who are passionately design-focused.
+To build software that enables people to explore and connect with the real world.
+To work with other designers & developers who challenge me to push web platform technologies to their limits.

 Professional Experience
 -----------------------